NCI-Agency/anet/docs/dev-setup.md

 1. Start with a clean test-database when running tests: `./gradlew -PtestEnv dbDrop dbMigrate dbLoad`
 1. Start a test SMTP server (in a Docker container) in your local development environment: `./gradlew -PtestEnv dockerCreateFakeSmtpServer dockerStartFakeSmtpServer`
 1. In order to run the client-side tests you must start a server using the test-database: `./gradlew -PtestEnv run`
+1. Make sure you have the proper nodejs and yarn in your path (see the [React Frontend](#react-frontend) instructions).

 Run `yarn run lint-fix` to automatically fix some kinds of lint errors.